tomazos/cpp-proposals/enumerator-traits.md

 We also realized that the declaration order of enumerators may be significant for some applications and so added this information for completeness to our interface.
 All other orderings can be sorted from declaration order, but once declaration order is lost it cannot be recovered.

 The next key design decision was identifier representation.
-As per [lex] an identifier is formed during translation phase 1 by mapping the source files in source encoding in an implementation-defined manner to ISO 10646 (Unicode) characters with the constraints given in [charname.allowed] and [charname.disallowed].
-Characters outside the basic source character set are then logically encoded into univeral-character-name escape sequences.
+As per [lex] an identifier is formed during translation phase 1-3 by mapping the source files in source encoding in an implementation-defined manner to ISO 10646 (Unicode) characters with the constraints given in [charname.allowed] and [charname.disallowed].
+Characters outside the basic source character set (as with all source characters) logically encoded into univeral-character-name escape sequences.
 For the remainder of translation identifiers remain in this form.
 String literals have any universal-character-name escape sequences decoded during translation phase 5.
 Depending on the string literal prefix a string literal is then encoded into one of five character encodings.
 One of these is the implementation-defined execution character encoding, three are the standard Unicode character encodings UTF-8, UTF-16 and UTF-32, and the last is a direct encoding which is effectively equivalent to UTF-32.

 It was proposed to provide an interface that took as a template parameter which of the five character encodings were desired.
-For minimality it was decided that such a facility should be defered for higher-level facilities and a single encoding would be provided, given that an encoded string in a constexpr array or string literal can be transcoded during translation to any other encoding anyway - so completeness remained intact.
+For minimality it was decided that such a facility should be defered for higher-level facilities and a single encoding would be provided, given that an encoded string in a constexpr array or string literal can be transcoded with metaprogramming during translation to any other encoding anyway - so completeness remained intact.
 Originally the single encoding that was considered was the implementation-defined execution encoding, but it was later realized that not all execution encodings can handle all characters (for example ASCII or Latin1), so this would violate the completeness requirement.
 So it was decided to choose one of the Unicode encodings.
 Implementations are already required to handle all of these, and all of them can encode all characters.
 UTF-8 was selected because as an 8-bit encoding it is endianess-agnostic, unlike UTF-16 and UTF-32, and it is the most common execution encoding anyway.

 Because universal-character-names escape sequences in identifiers are not logically decoded in translation phase 5, it was noted that we should add this as an explicit requirement to the identifier encoding text.